I provide the following services to solicitors:

 I can provide a bespoke advice and advocacy service for your clients and ensure that they receive the benefits they are entitled to.
 It may be possible to include my fees as part of the damages claim alongside other rehabilitiation costs.
 My work will also help Deputies who have an obligation to maximise benefit incomes for clients.

 I am accredited by the Association of Personal Injury Lawyers as an Expert and I am happy to have a no obligation discussion with you about your clients' situation.
-I have also prepared expert witness reports in major personal injury matters in the UK and the USA.
+I have prepared expert witness reports in major personal injury matters in the UK and the USA.

 Expert witness reports in benefit fraud prosecutions